Annual Corporate Governance Report

 Recommendation 1.3 | |||

-2. Company provides in its Board Charter or Manual on Corporate Governance an orientation program for first time directors. | Non-Compliant | Please refer to the CVs of the directors to see the trainings in this link | |
+2. Company provides in its Board Charter or Manual on Corporate Governance an orientation program for first time directors. | Non-Compliant | The Company’s Code of Corporate Governance is being amended for 2024 and shall include a provision for the orientation of first-time directors. | |

-3. Company has relevant annual continuing training for all directors. | Compliant | While it is true that Generali’s Charter does not contain such program, Generali ensures that the first time directors are oriented about Generali. | |
+3. Company has relevant annual continuing training for all directors. | Compliant | Link: 2023 BOD Profiles | |

 Recommendation 1.4 | |||